StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ## Section V: Configure the Continuous Integration & Deployment Pipeline

+### Set up Amazon Web Service Credentials in Jenkins
+Credentials for Amazon Web Service need to be created so that they can be used in the pipeline.
+On main Jenkins page, select the “Credentials” link from the sidebar.
+Click on "(global)" from the list, and then "Add credentials" from the sidebar.
+Choose "AWS Credentials" from the dropdown and

+* add an ID and a description like "AWS Credentials for Udacity Capstone Project"
+* fill in the AWS Key and Secret Access Key generated when the IAM role was created.

+Click OK, and the credentials will now be available for the rest of the system.

 ### Generate Token and Add Repository
 A token is needed for Jenkins to access the _GitHub_ repository.
 Generate a token in GitHub.
 Then, in Jenkins select _BlueOcean_, set up a project, select _GitHub_ as source and enter the token.
 The pipeline will now show up with a run.
 The _classic Jenkins View_  will look like displayed in the figure below